werf/werf/docs/documentation/_includes/reference/cli/werf_bundle_export.md

 {% assign header = "###" %}
 {% endif %}
 Export bundle into the provided directory (or into directory named as a resulting chart in the
-current working directory).
-Werf bundle contains built images defined in the werf.yaml, helm chart, service values which contain built images tags, any custom values and set values params provided
+current working directory). werf bundle contains built images defined in the werf.yaml, helm chart, service values which contain built images tags, any custom values and set values params provided
 during publish invocation, werf addon templates (like werf_image).